 - The Creative Writing Teacher

 Regardless of the fact that this critique’r may be an accountant who’s never even taken a creative writing class, let alone taught one, they’ll be desperate to drop some knowledge on you – whether you want that knowledge-drop or not.
 Every critique session is a learning experience and the Creative Writing Teacher wants to shove that learning down your throat like a Victorian schoolmaster.
-They’re probably imagining themselves standing in front of an olde worlde chalk board, possibly brandishing a cane.
+They’re probably imagining themselves standing in front of an olde worlde chalk board, brandishing a cane.

 - The One Who’ll Fix Your Problems For You